Woman trapped on blind date for days by citywide lockdown

 A woman in China has found viral fame after she went on a blind date that was derailed by a snap Coronavirus lockdown.

-A spike of over 100 Covid-19 cases triggered the local authority's circuit breaker - a strict lockdown without a set deadline.
+A spike of over 100 Covid-19 cases triggered the local authority's circuit breaker response.

 She says she only has her family to blame, who had played matchmaker.